 - Gordejuela Water Elevator

-This hiking route located at South Tenerife is the most famous and also the most hiked route in the island.
+This hiking route is located in the South of Tenerife.
+It’s the most famous and also the most hiked route on the island.
 In fact, there are a lot of tourists that tend to do it to reach Los Gigantes and from that point start a kayak trip to have a complete experience.

 It lasts between 3-4 hours in a route that you go through the Gorge of Masca to start realizing that you’re surrounded by big stone walls.
-You can also see in this trip creeks originated by melted water from Teide.
+You can also see creeks originated from melted water from Teide.